 The number of Common Shares to be issued pursuant to any award to an Eligible Person out of the total aggregate amount of awards for such fiscal year shall be based on such Eligible Person's individual performance, as determined by the Nomination and Compensation Committee, with the advice and input of the CEO, based on a balance of factors.
 The Nomination and Compensation Committee has set share grant size targets under the LTIP, which are commensurate with an individual's salary grade level, expressed as a percentage of base salary.
 In the past, awards for the NEOs have not typically exceeded two times the target.
-However, in return for exceptional performance, the Nomination and Compensation Committee has gregate value of the LTIP awards to the NEOs.
+However, in return for exceptional performance, the Nomination and Compensation Committee has the discretion to increase the aggregate value of the LTIP awards to the NEOs.
+Subject to vesting, each award entitles the holder thereof to one Common Share.

+During the two-week period in advance of a vesting date, participants are asked to confirm whether they accept the Common Shares that are then vesting.
+When accepted, the Common Shares are settled in treasury shares on or about the vesting date.
 LTIP recipients resident in Switzerland are subject to Swiss income tax on the value of the shares received under the LTIP.
 The value of the Common Shares is measured on the vesting date for Swiss income tax purposes.